fullofvoid/GeekHunters/README.md

  - Windows App that consumes API - Fully Featured
  - Console App that consumes API - Partially Featured

- - Unit testing is only available for APIs
+ - Unit testing is only available for APIs at this point

  Enjoy!